Ben Swanson (cricketer)

 Ben Swanson (London) is an English first-class cricketer.

 Swanson was born at London.
 He later studied at St Peter's College at the University of Oxford.
 While studying at Oxford, he made two appearances in first-class cricket for Oxford University against Cambridge University in The University Matches of 2017 and 2019.
 Swanson took a single wicket in each of the matches with his slow left-arm orthodox bowling, that of Nipuna Senaratne.

+Swanson was later elected captain of the University team for the 2023-24 season.